 She added that the UK still has plenty to offer, with a wide variety of cities and attractions, as well as relatively unspoiled countryside locations.

-The downturn could encourage stag parties to ditch plans to hit traditional European destinations like Prague and opt instead to sample the nightlife of UK cities such as Nottingham stag, Bristol or Brighton.
+The downturn could encourage stag parties to ditch plans to hit traditional European destinations like Prague and opt instead to sample the nightlife of UK cities such as Nottingham stag,

 Those who do so are likely to save on flight costs, as well as avoiding unfavourable exchange rates, perhaps leaving more money to be spent behind the bar.